Management of heparin-induced thrombocytopenia during thrombolytic therapy for prosthetic valve thrombosis

 We conducted a review of the literature to better understand the timing, scope, and risks of surgical coronary revascularization after an acute myocardial infarction.

-Continuous In-Line Blood Gas Monitoring: CON (EP Video)
+Continuous In-Line Blood Gas Monitoring: PRO (EP Video)